-In this section, we estimate the economic impact of the construction spending of Southwestern.
+In this section, we estimate the economic impact of the colleges' construction spending.
 Because construction funding is separate from operations funding in the budgeting process, it is not captured in the operations spending impact estimated earlier.
-However, like operations spending, the construction spending creates subsequent rounds of spending and multiplier effects that generate still more jobs and income throughout the region.
-During FY 2018-19,
+However, like operations spending, the construction spending creates subsequent rounds of spending and multiplier effects that generate still more jobs and income throughout the state.
+During FY 2018-19, Oregon's Community Colleges spent a total of \$85.6 million on various construction projects.

-Southwestern spent a total of \$4.8 million on various construction projects, including a Health and Science Technology building.
+Assuming the colleges' construction spending approximately matches national construction spending patterns of NAICS 903612 (Colleges, Universities, and Professional Schools (Local Government)), we map construction spending to the construction industries During FY 2018-19, Oregon's Community Colleges spent a total of \$85.6 million on various construction projects.

-Assuming Southwestern construction spending approximately matches national construction spending patterns of NAICS 903612 (Colleges, Universities, and Professional Schools (Local Government)), we map Southwestern construction spending to the construction industries of the MR-SAM model.
-Next, we use the RPCs to estimate the portion of this spending that occurs in-region.
-Finally, the in-region spending is run through the multiplier matrix to estimate the direct, indirect, and induced effects.
+of the MR-SAM model.
+Next, we use the RPCs to estimate the portion of this spending that occurs in-state.
+Finally, the in-state spending is run through the multiplier matrix to estimate the direct, indirect, and induced effects.
 Because construction is so labor intensive, the non-labor income impact is relatively small.